Startup guide · Georgia

 For a one-to-three-person crew, the practical comparison is a Georgia LLC versus a sole proprietorship.
 The sole prop is free, but Georgia treats you as personally liable for every business obligation — a slip-and-fall at a client's home, water damage from a left-on hose bib, an employee's car wreck on the way to a job.
 An LLC ($100 to file, $50 a year to keep alive) buys statutory liability separation under O.C.G.A. §14-11-303.

 To form one, file the Articles of Organization for LLC (Form CD 030) with the Georgia Secretary of State through eCorp.
 The base filing fee is $100, with a small online service charge on top.
-Standard processing runs about seven business days, longer during the annual-registration crunch in February and March.
-Expedited handling is available — two business days for $100, same business day for $250.
+Georgia posts current processing-time estimates through the SOS; check the queue before deciding whether expedited handling is worth it.

 If formation paperwork isn't where you want to spend your first afternoon, Northwest Registered Agent will file the Articles and serve as your registered agent for a modest annual fee.